 Required Capabilities.
 The analysis of experimental data requires a suitable amount of Monte Carlo simulation data that reproduces the detector response to a well-defined set of physics events.
 The IceCube Observatory event rate is overwhelmingly dominated by cosmic ray induced background events that must be eliminated through a complex event selection process.
 A large amount of Monte Carlo data needs to be generated in order to perform high quality physics analyses.
 Weighting techniques allow producing relatively more livetime at higher energies and reduce the total number of required computing servers.
-According to current estimates the need for sufficient computing resources at the level of several thousand cores will be mandatory to complete physics analyses and publish results.
+According to current estimates, computing resources at the level of several thousand CPU cores will be mandatory to complete physics analyses and publish results.
 In practice there is often a burst need to run a simulation in an updated configuration.

 Infrastructure.
 The current distributed computing infrastructure consists of contributions from Collaboration institutions in the U.S., Europe (Germany, Sweden and Belgium), and Canada.
-The main storage facility is the Data Warehouse located at UW-Madison, but other farms provide disks for temporary data storage, even if they are primarily intended for physics analyses.
-The final data are transferred to UW-Madison through GridFTP and portions can be stored locally at the institutions that produced them.
+The main storage facility is the Data Warehouse located at UW-Madison, but other facilities provide temporary data storage.
+The final data are transferred to UW-Madison through GridFTP and subsets are stored locally at the institutions that produced them.
 For simulated data, the files produced in European Grid sites are sent to the DESY-Zeuthen site for long-term storage.
 Existing distributed computing resources are sufficient to allow background simulation of the current detector configuration and for current analysis goals.
-Access to additional guaranteed HPC resources will be needed in the future to provide sufficient statistics of simulation data.
+Access to additional guaranteed HPC resources will be needed in the future to provide sufficient simulation data.